 Nightingales

-It is 1994, the year of the OJ Simpson saga, Tony Blair’s rise to the leadership of the Labour Party, and South Africa’s first fully multi-racial elections.
+It is 1994, the year of the OJ Simpson saga, and South Africa’s first fully multi-racial elections.
 Nola Marks is a London nightclub hostess with an art history degree and itchy feet.
-She is seduced by a wealthy publisher, who tempts her with the offer of a job and promises to transform her life.
-Instead, over the course of the following six months, her professional and emotional worlds are turned upside down, as external forces impact in unexpected ways.
+Suddenly her world changes.
+She begins a new career with a fledgling publishing company, meets Lucian Freud, and finds herself adopted as his latest muse.
+Over the course of the following seven months, her professional and emotional worlds are turned upside down as external forces impact in unexpected ways.
 Set ten years on from Tableaux, the author’s debut novel, the narrative cuts between divergent national cultures and different social tribes.
-With photographs by Jamie Noise, Nightingalescombines art and storytelling in a compelling hybrid form.
+With photographs by Jamie Noise, Nightingales combines art and storytelling in a compelling hybrid form.

 Dominic Jay is a former arts journalist.
 His professional life gave him access to people and places that are usually inaccessible, and several of the characters in this, his second, novel are drawn from life.
 As he says, ‘all writers are voyeurs’.
 His first novel, Tableaux, was published in 2023.